Xilinx/PYNQ/docs/source/9_creating_overlays.rst

 The PL can be dynamically reconfigured with new overlays as the system is running.
 This allows Pynq to swap in and out different overlays to support different functionality in the PL.

-This can be done using the Overlay class, part of the PL package here:
+This can be in Python done using the Overlay class, part of the Pynq PL package here:

    Pynq/python/pynq/pl.py

+To use this class, the Overlay class must first be imported:

+   from pynq import Overlay

+The Overlay bitstream can be specified:

+ol = Overlay("audiovideo.bit")

+Finally, the overlay can be downloaded and used to configure the Zynq PL:

+   ol.download()